Create content with AI Studio

 So "what does this say?" on a pasted URL gives you a source object plus Object Chat, while "turn this into a client-ready launch brief" gives you a generated Doc.

 Voice input is prompt writing, not generation: it checks credits before the browser microphone starts, then records, transcribes, and appends the transcript.
-Empty or no-speech recordings are treated as empty input; microphone denial, missing devices, and transcription failures surface as prompt-composer errors.
+If the microphone is blocked or missing, or transcription fails, the error appears in the prompt box; recordings with no speech are treated as empty.
 Skim the transcript before submitting, because a small transcription mistake becomes a large mistake in the object.

-Deleting the processing placeholder is the cancel gesture, and deleting the canvas cancels matching running tasks.
+To cancel, delete the processing placeholder; deleting the canvas also stops any generation still running there.
 If generation already finished or credits were already consumed, deleting the final object does not undo the spend.
 Longer file-heavy, audio, image, and web page jobs continue server-side after you leave, so return to the canvas to review rather than resubmitting the same expensive prompt.

 AI credits belong to the workspace.
-The actor is recorded for audit, but the balance is checked at the workspace level before provider calls.
-AI Studio generation, Object Chat messages, recommendation buttons, and voice transcription all pass through that gate.
+The actor is recorded for audit, but the balance is checked at the workspace level before any AI work runs.
+AI Studio generation, Object Chat messages, recommendation buttons, and voice transcription all go through the same check.

 Admins recover by buying credits in Billing; non-admin members, external collaborators, and guests cannot buy credits from the blocked flow and need a workspace admin.
 Successful AI work can spend credits even if the output is later wrong, deleted, or needs cleanup, so check that the prompt and source context are worth the spend before a large image, audio, or web page request.
 For details, read Understand AI credits and AI credit billing.